Next Enti?: Plot

-Tammy (Tamannaah) is a modern girl who breaks up with her boyfriend as he does not believe in true love.
-This is the time when she meets a marketing executive named Sanju (Sundeep Kishan) and connects with him instantly.
+Tammy is a modern girl who breaks up with her boyfriend as he does not believe in true love.
+This is the time when she meets a marketing executive named Sanju and connects with him instantly.
 They start living together, but Tammy is against a physical relationship with Sanju.
 This upsets Sanju, and he breaks up with Tammy.
-During this time, Tammy starts liking Krish (Navdeep), a businessman with a past, while Sanju also moves on.
+During this time, Tammy starts liking Krish, a businessman with a past, while Sanju also moves on.
 Tammy and Krish begin a relationship, and this time, she believes that Krish is the one for her.
 The rest of the story is what happens between Tammy, Sanju, and Krish.